Health & nutrition insights.

-Courtesy: Dietitian Alix Opfer of Achieving Your Best
+Courtesy: Dietitian Alix Shantz of Achieving Your Best

 Lettuce wraps are a delicious Asian style dish!
 They are high in protein and low in carbohydrates.
 Using low sodium soy sauce and ground turkey cuts down on the amount of total fat and salt; two items that would normally be too high in restaurant style lettuce wraps!